Prison leavers’ Everest challenge to promote rehabilitation

-The project is being spearheaded by David Adams, who finished a second prison sentence in April.
+The project is being spearheaded by David Haze, who finished a second prison sentence in April.
 He hopes the project helps remove the stigma around the term ‘ex-offender’ by proving that prison leavers can still achieve great success.

 David told the Alliance of Sport: “As well as raising awareness of rehabilitation and changing perceptions of prison leavers, we want to show others who are serving, or have served, a prison sentence that prison is not the end.
 With the right commitment and attitude we can achieve anything we put our minds to and as long as we all work together.”